ROI on business security

 So, how much should you spend on security efforts?

-By taking a little time to get clear about the value of the assets you want to protect and the secondary benefits of potential security initiatives, you’ll gain clarity on which methods pay for themselves.
+By taking a little time to get clear about the value of the assets you want to protect and the secondary benefits of potential security initiatives, you’ll gain clarity on which methods pay for themselves and the ROI of business security.

 Calculating the Value of Breach Prevention